brendanhasz/probflow/docs/ug_parameters.rst

     param = pf.Parameter(posterior=pf.Normal)

-The default variational posterior on a parameter is a :class:`.Normal` distribution.
-However, we can manually set the prior on any parameter to be any |Distribution| (with any parameters).
+The default variational posterior on a parameter is a :class:`.Normal` distribution, but this can be changed to any |Distribution| class.
 For example, to instead create a parameter which uses a Cauchy distribution as the variational posterior:

 .. code-block:: python3